-(Guest Post) With more than a month of winter to go, we’ve got some practical and helpful reminders for keeping your family member safe in the cold, ice and snow.
+(Guest Post) With snow in the forecast, we’ve got some practical and helpful reminders for keeping your family member safe in the cold, ice and snow.
 Here are 3 key things to watch for during the winter:

 1) Falls: About 1/3 of seniors over the age of 65 falls each year, with that number rising to over 50% of all seniors over the age 80.
 Falls are serious business and can lead to further injury and hospitalization.
 In addition to taking basic precautions in the home including putting down reflective guide tape and lighting around stairs and ledges, and installing assistive equipment like shower grab bars and stair rails, experts also recommend: